Cintly Celis-de Hoyos, M.A.

 Biography

-Broadly, Cintly’s research interests involve examining the boundaries between mood and related disorders, and she is committed to contributing to efforts to improve wellbeing among individuals living with serious mental illness.
-She is also very invested in mentoring junior research staff.
+Broadly, Cintly’s research interests involve examining the boundaries between mood and related disorders, and advancing mental health outcomes for individuals living with serious mental illness.
+She is also deeply committed to mentoring junior research staff and fostering inclusive, collaborative research environments.

 Cintly joined the Brown Research on Implementation and Dissemination to Guide Evidence Use (BRIDGE) Program as Program Manager in October 2023, and she works closely with Drs.
-Elwy and Frank to manage the day-to-day of BRIDGE.
-She is highly engaged in developing and supporting all aspects of the execution of key BRIDGE initiatives and collaborations.
+Elwy and Frank to lead daily operations, drive strategic initiatives, and cultivate partnerships that bring evidence-based practices into real-world settings.